What Is Domain Reputation and How Can You Improve It?

 • The domain where images and other content inside your emails are hosted

-Some SMTP mail services, such as SendLayer, include features such as email subdomains and suppression lists to protect your sender reputation.
-These features can help to improve your email deliverability and ensure your messages hit the inbox.
+Some SMTP services, including SendLayer, offer features like email subdomains and suppression lists specifically to protect your sender reputation.
+These help keep your messages out of spam and away from blacklists.

 • 200 Free Emails